HomeSchooling Home Education Blog

 HomeLearn supports 'homeschooling', as defined here ... no ifs, buts or maybes.

 We support 'you' in taking the responsibility of educating your child 'in the way (you believe) they should go'.
-Using the above 'Ratatouille' analogy, we are the 'cookbook' (and food supplier) to help you do a great job of 'cooking' your kids!
+Using the above 'Ratatouille' analogy, we are the 'cookbook' (and food supplier) to help you do a great job of 'cooking' an edcuation for your kids!